Lake Mistassini: Etymology

-The name Mistassini came from the Cree mista assini or Montagnais mishta ashini, and means "large rock"; it probably refers a large glacial erratic stone, about 3 m high, located near the outlet of Lake Mistassini into the Rupert River.
+The name Mistassini came from the Cree mista assini or Montagnais mishta ashini, and means "large rock"; it probably refers to a large glacial erratic stone, about 3 m high, located near the outlet of Lake Mistassini into the Rupert River.

 Over the centuries, it went through many name changes and different spellings.
 In 1664, on a map by Ducreux, this lake was known as Outakgami.
 On maps by Jolliet (1684), Jaillot (1685) and Franquelin (1688), the lake was identified as Timagaming.
 In 1703, the cartographer Guillaume Delisle used the same name, along with the name Mistasin.
 Laure (1731) and Bellin (1744) showed on their maps the name Lake Mistassins.
 Other spelling variations of this First Nations designation included: Mistacinnee, Mistacsinney, Mistasinne, Mistasinia, etc.

 In 1808, James McKenzie of the North West Company used the name Lake Mistassini in his writings, the first use of the name in its current form.
 Nevertheless, other variants persisted long after: for instance, the explorer James Clouston inscribed Mistassinnie in his diary of 1820, while the geologist Robert Bell mentioned in 1880 the name Misstissinny.
 Yet, thereafter, Mistassini became the accepted form, as evidenced by the map of the province of Quebec drawn in 1880 by Taché, and the expedition report published by Albert Peter Low in 1885, and in his Annual Report of 1900, Bell also adopted the current spelling.

 Pre-contact

 In the summer of 1948 Rogers and Rogers found 121 prehistoric sites in the region about Lake Mistassini and Albanel.
 At site 33, a sandy bank 15 to 20 feet high, where the land in back of the banks was comparatively flat and dry, First Nations people in the area in 1948 claimed to have camped since time immemorial.
-At the time of Roger's research in 1948, First Nation people were actively still using campsites on 36% of the 121 prehistoric sites.
+At the time of the Rogerses' research in 1948, First Nation people were still using campsites on 36% of the 121 prehistoric sites.